SilenZcience/cat_win/DOCUMENTATION.md

 Shows meta Information for each File provided and stops Code Execution.
 The meta Information includes file Signature, File Size, Time of Access, -Modified and -Created.
 On Windows OS Systems this Parameter will also display the classic File Attributes.
+On Unix Systems this Prameter will also display the classic Group Permissions.

 ```console
 > catw test.txt -a